ThatsVie/atlas-web_back_end/ES6_basic/README.md

 ### Task 5

-**5-main.js:** Executes `concatArrays` function demonstrating the use of spread syntax to merge arrays and string characters.
+`5-main.js`: Executes `concatArrays` function demonstrating the use of spread syntax to merge arrays and string characters.

-**5-spread-operator.js:**
-- `concatArrays`: Combines two arrays and the characters of a string into a single array using the spread syntax.
+`5-spread-operator.js`: Contains the `concatArrays` function that uses spread syntax to merge two arrays and expand each character of a string into a single array.

 ### Task 6

-**6-main.js:** Executes `getSanFranciscoDescription` showcasing the use of template literals for string interpolation.
+`6-main.js`: Executes `getSanFranciscoDescription` showcasing the use of template literals for string interpolation.

-**6-string-interpolation.js:**
-- `getSanFranciscoDescription`: Uses template literals to incorporate variables and create a descriptive text about San Francisco's economic figures, demonstrating clear and concise string formatting.
+`6-string-interpolation.js`:  Contains the function `getSanFranciscoDescription`, which constructs a description of San Francisco's financial statistics using template literals for string creation.

 ### Task 7

-**7-main.js:** Demonstrates the functionality of `getBudgetObject`, showcasing the use of ES6 property shorthand in object literals.
+`7-main.js`: Demonstrates the functionality of `getBudgetObject`, showing the use of ES6 property shorthand in object literals.

-**7-getBudgetObject.js:**
-- `getBudgetObject`: Creates and returns a budget object using property shorthand to streamline the assignment of properties when the variable names and property names are identical.
+`7-getBudgetObject.js`: Features the function `getBudgetObject`, which constructs a budget object using the shorthand syntax, simplifying the assignment of variables to object properties.

 ### Task 8

-**8-main.js:** Executes `getBudgetForCurrentYear`, showcasing how to dynamically construct object properties using computed names based on current year data.
+`8-main.js`: Executes `getBudgetForCurrentYear`, showing how to dynamically construct object properties using computed names based on current year data.

-**8-getBudgetCurrentYear.js:**
-- `getBudgetForCurrentYear`: Illustrates the dynamic construction of object properties using computed property names, integrating runtime values into object keys.
+`8-getBudgetCurrentYear.js`: Implements the `getBudgetForCurrentYear` function, which dynamically constructs an object with keys based on the current year, making use of computed property names.

 ### Task 9

-**9-main.js:** Executes `getFullBudgetObject`, showcasing how ES6 method properties can be used within object literals for more concise method definitions.
+`9-main.js`:Executes `getFullBudgetObject`, showing how ES6 method properties can be used within object literals for more concise method definitions.

-**9-getFullBudget.js:**
-- `getFullBudgetObject`: Demonstrates the use of ES6 method properties in objects, simplifying the definition of methods that format financial figures into different currencies.
+`9-getFullBudget.js`: Enhances a basic budget object with methods to format financial values.

 ### Task 10

-**10-main.js:** Tests the `appendToEachArrayValue` function by demonstrating its ability to prepend a string to each element of an array.
+`10-main.js`: Tests the `appendToEachArrayValue` function by demonstrating its ability to prepend a string to each element of an array.

-**10-loops.js:**
-- `appendToEachArrayValue`: Refactored to utilize the ES6 `for...of` loop and `const` for iterating over array elements.
-This function modifies each element of the array by appending a specified string, illustrating a more modern and efficient approach to array manipulation.
+`10-loops.js`:  Contains the function `appendToEachArrayValue`, which demonstrates the use of ES6's `for...of` loop and enhanced variable scoping with `const` to better manage collections and iterations.

 ### Task 11

-**11-main.js:** Tests the `createEmployeesObject` function by passing department names and employee lists to see if it correctly maps them into an object.
+`11-main.js`: Tests the `createEmployeesObject` function by passing department names and employee lists to see if it correctly maps them into an object.

-**11-createEmployeesObject.js:**
-- `createEmployeesObject`: Constructs objects dynamically using computed property names, allowing the department names to be used as keys and the corresponding employee arrays as values.
-This illustrates a practical use of ES6 features to handle real-world data structuring tasks.
+`11-createEmployeesObject.js:  Contains the function `createEmployeesObject`, which is an example of how to dynamically construct objects with properties determined at runtime.
+This is particularly useful for handling data structures where keys are determined by external inputs.

 ### Task 12

-**12-main.js:** Demonstrates the functionality of the `createReportObject` by using it to manage and report on employee department data dynamically.
+`12-main.js`: Demonstrates the functionality of the `createReportObject` by using it to manage and report on employee department data dynamically.

-**12-createReportObject.js:**
-- `createReportObject`: Enhances the structure of employee reporting objects by using ES6 method properties and `this` keyword to access and manipulate internal state, demonstrating use of ES6 for object-oriented programming.
+`12-createReportObject.js`:  This file defines `createReportObject`, a function that encapsulates employee data and provides a method to count the number of departments.
+This exemplifies the use of ES6 features to create more interactive and self-contained modules.

 ## Installation
 Clone this repository and navigate to the project directory.